-S’il faisait beau maintenant, tu irais à la plage (but it’s raining now…it may clear up in 5mn, I hope it does)
+S’il faisait beau maintenant, tu irais à la plage (but it’s raining now)

 If it was nice out now, you would go to the beach.

-Use this construction if you are talking about something that has ended now = there is no more hope = expressing a regret, bitching about what did not happen but you wished did.
+Use this construction if you are talking about something that happened before, that has ended now = there is no more hope = expressing a regret, bitching about what did not happen but you wished did.